InstanceGaming/MapZip/README.md

 ---

 # Installer data
+The data files, by default, are template examples.
+Please view these for refrence.

 * **config.txt** - Global configuration of the installer.
 Configuration values:

      Name                      | Description                                                           | Value Type
      ------------------------- | --------------------------------------------------------------------- | -----------
      `version`                 | You can ignore this.
-Simply version management.                       | String `authors`                 | The names of the creators of the map, comma separated.                | Array `friendlyName`            | The pretty, formatted name of the map and profile.                    | String `gameVersion`             | What version of the game you want to be used for the map.             | String `mapVersion`              | Add your own version control for your map.                            | String
+Simply version management.                       | String `authors`                 | The names of the creators of the map.                                 | Array `friendlyName`            | The pretty, formatted name of the map and profile.                    | String `gameVersion`             | What version of the game you want to be used for the map.             | String `mapVersion`              | Add your own version control for your map.                            | String